 Proceeds of Crime Act Applications and other ancillary applications – including applications for restraining orders, criminal behaviour orders, exclusion orders, destruction orders, sexual harm prevention orders and serious crime prevention orders.

 R. v.
-Michael Martin and Others (2019) – Kathryn was led by Mr Zacharias Miah of 9 Bedford Row; they defended the first defendant in a complex Money Laundering case involving lengthy legal argument about the lawfulness of search warrants and surveillance evidence.
+Michael Martin and Others (2019) – Kathryn was led in this case defending the first defendant in a complex Money Laundering case involving lengthy legal argument about the lawfulness of search warrants and surveillance evidence.